DanielAdeyemi/Epicodus_1_12_flash_cards/README.md

 ---

 ## *Description:*
-### *Have troubles to memorize coding syntax?
-This flash cards will hellp you to practice defenitions with immediate feedback.
+### *Have troubles to memorize JavaScript terminology?
+This flash cards will help you practice defenitions with immediate feedback.
 Try it now!*
-This project shows set of defenitions in card form and open each card on click (aka flash cards) to show description
+This project shows set of defenitions in card form and open each card on click (aka flash cards) to show description.

 ## *Setup instructions:*
 #### From the web: